Support for managing your neurological condition

 Support workers and our specialist nurse offer short-term support including practical tools, techniques and information to help you manage your health and wellbeing.

 If longer-term support is required, we can match you with a local volunteer befriender.
 This type of support, which is more than just a sitting service, enables you to form real relationships.
-This means you have a true companion to boost your confidence when trying new things.

 This service is led by a clinical nurse specialist, and a team of support workers and volunteers.
 We can support you with whatever you wish to achieve.